hrldcpr/blog/_drafts/spinning-diagrams-with-css.md

 122201 \\[8ex]
 $$

 Several people were surprised to learn that these diagrams don't use any JavaScript or animated image formats, just HTML and CSS.
-So I thought I'd explain how it works!
+So I thought I'd explain how it works before I forget.

 ## A spinning cube